What affects cost planning for moves in Maidstone

 Example 4: 2-bed terrace to semi-detached across town

-Mixed parking: terrace street with tight access at pickup, residential road at drop-off during school-run.
-The narrow street forces a park-and-carry, and peak traffic compresses loading windows, extending total time.
+Mixed parking: a terrace street with tight access at pickup, then a residential road at drop-off during school-run traffic.
+The narrow street forces a park-and-carry setup, and peak traffic compresses loading windows.

 Example 5: Apartment to apartment with loading bay and long carry

-Managed blocks at both ends with loading-bay slots and a 40–60 metre internal route.
-Coordinating bay access, using a service lift, and repeated long carries slow each movement cycle, creating a longer, more complex day and higher cost.
+Managed blocks at both ends with loading-bay slots and a long internal route.
+Coordinating bay access, using a service lift and repeated longer carries slow each movement cycle, creating a more complex day and a higher final cost.

 How to keep the move efficient